jonnyell89/typescript_game/README.md

         This step is the logic that skips the central cell of the subgrid, and any other adjacent mine placements.

       Else, increment adjacentMines property.

+This function and the series of associated functions have now been generalised into an incrementAdjacentCells(grid: Cell[][], rowIndex: number, colIndex: number) function.
+The key piece of logic that enabled this refactor was a general boundary check that prevented out of bounds errors when incrementing adjacentMines properties for edge and corner cases.

+The repeated logic for all nine edge and corner cases now exists in the archive.ts file.

+A revealCells(grid: Cell[][], y: number, x: number) recursive algorithm that reveals Cell type objects when the user selects a cell on the minesweeper grid.
+The function must reveal all connected Cell type objects with an adjacentMines property of zero.
+This action also includes revealing all adjacent Cell type objects with an adjacentMines property of greater than zero.
+The function must also reveal single Cell type objects that have an adjacentMines property of greater than zero.
+And finally, the function must also trigger a game over condition when the user selects a Cell type object that contains a mine.

+The logic for the recursive algorithm has been adapted from the following source: https://stackoverflow.com/questions/44554985/i-cant-figure-out-the-minesweeper-recursive-algorithm

 A function that counts the number of adjacent mines and assigns that value to each cell in the grid.